The equivalence between Feynman transform and Verdier duality: Preliminaries

 \subsection{Combinatorial formulation of Verdier duality}

-Another side of the picture of this equivalence is Verdier duality.
-One of the most important observation lies in that, on a certain space, Verdier duality has a combinatoric reformulation.
-This formulation was presented in a slightly different context of space stratified into cells in \cite{kp}.
-It continues to hold in our setting of simplicial complex (\cite{lv}).
+The other side of this picture of equivalence is Verdier duality.
+The most important observation is that, on a certain space, Verdier duality has a combinatorial reformulation.
+This formulation was presented in a slightly different context of space stratified into cells in \cite{kp}, where it continues to hold in our setting of simplicial complex (\cite{lv}).